WoojinJeonkr/himedia-learning/README.md

 # himedia-learning

-This repository compiles the materials organized from government-supported education.
+This repository compiles repositories organized from government-supported education.